kpatel427/kpatel427.github.io_backup/projects.md

 **Languages: R, python**

-## Identification of MYCN repressed targets to elucidate their role in immune evasion
+## Identification of MYCN repressed targets and understanding their role in immune evasion
 - Called broad (histone marks) and narrow (TF) peaks using HMCan and Macs2
 - Annotated the peaks and performed enriched motif searching using Homer
 - performed statistical tests (wilcox/independent t-test/correlations) to identify significant difference in expression and correlation with MYCN expression across high risk - low risk cohorts.